The MoltResult Type

 Result Macros

-Molt provides several macros to make them easier: molt_ok!
+Molt provides several macros to make them easier: molt_ok!, molt_err!,

-takes one or more arguments and converts them into an Ok(Value)
+molt_ok! takes one or more arguments and converts them into an Ok(Value).

 #![allow(unused)] fn main() { // Returns the empty result. return molt_ok!(); // Returns its argument as a Value (if Molt knows how to convert it) return molt_ok!(5); // A plain Value is OK to. return molt_ok!(Value::from(5)); // Returns a formatted string as a Value using a Rust `format!` string. return molt_ok!("The answer is {}.", x); }

-works just the same way, but returns Err(Exception)
+molt_err! works just the same way, but returns Err(Exception) with ResultCode::Error.

 // Return a simple error message